Tag Archives: mindset shifts

 I’m talking about a subtle mindset shift here.
 That it’s not one person demanding everyone else clean to his or her level of cleanliness, on their timeline.
 It’s not taking on this level of stress making everything happen ourselves as the women in the household.

-And one way to do this is through family meetings.
+One way to do this is through family meetings.

 Change is a Process, not an event. mindset shifts